 For a 360° view of four states, check out the incredible panoramas from 360 CHICAGO, formerly known as the John Hancock Observatory.
 Located right on the Magnificent Mile, the building's unique location will have you surrounded by both city skyline and lakefront views.

-For the adventurous set, hang on to your seats for a wet-and-wild blast along the open lakefront with Seadog speedboats.
+For the daredevils in your group, hang on to your seats for a wet-and-wild blast along the open lakefront with Seadog speedboats.
 The 30-minute Extreme Thrill Ride tops out at 45mph, and like a rollercoaster on water, it hits you with sharp twists and turns — even a full 360!
 It’s loud, it’s fast and it will leave you soaking.

 Play Time… Lights, Camera, Action!